 He has an amazing work ethic.
 I already see how young kids want instant gratification with little time or effort put in.
 He holds the record for most consecutive starts by a quarterback at 285 games!!!
 Who in the world plays 285 games straight?
 That’s more amazing than having perfect attendance all 12 years of school.
 Brett is known for triumphing amid adversity.
 Some of his best games were played while seriously injured or coping with personal tragedy (such as the passing of his father, his mother’s home loss during Hurricane Katrina, and his wife’s battle with breast cancer).

-My friend got tickets to see Brett (we’re on a 1st name basis now) on the Tonight Show and invited me to attend with her.
+Recently, my friend got tickets to see Brett (we’re on a 1st name basis now) on the Tonight Show and invited me to attend with her.
 After the show, we’re escorted to the Green Room.
 When Brett comes out, I feel a sense of calm.
 I forget he’s one of the greatest football players and feel like I’m back in high school.